top of page

 Training & Associations

 Katie earned a Master of Social Work from The University of Georgia in 2001 and was licensed by the state of Georgia as a clinical social worker in 2005 (#CSW003510).
-In addition to in-person psychotherapy services with Georgia residents, she provides telemental health services to people in Georgia and Florida (provider registration #179).
+In addition to in-person counseling with Georgia residents, she provides online therapy to people in Georgia and Florida (provider registration #179).
+She is a fully certified EMDR therapist and a registered play therapist (RPT).

 Active memberships in professional associations: